 SANTA FE, NM –-(Ammoland.com)- The Department of Game and Fish will conduct roadblocks throughout the state during spring and fall hunting and fishing seasons to collect harvest data and to apprehend wildlife law violators.

-New Mexico’s fishing season unofficially opens April 1, when new licenses are required.
-Spring turkey season opens April 15.
+New Mexico’s fishing season unofficially opens on April 1, when new licenses are required.
+Spring turkey season opens on April 15.